Style Your Bookshelves with These Affordable Decor Tips

 Do Some Shape-Shifting

-In a game of shelf styling, the key is to mix things up, so juxtaposing decorative items in different shapes is a winning strategy here.
+In the game of shelf styling, the key is to mix things up, so juxtaposing decorative items in different shapes is a winning strategy here.
 This is a chance to get out of your stylistic comfort zone.
 Your design instincts may draw you to a certain shape, so start with a few of your favorites, but then look for distinctly contrasting elements to maximize visual interest.

 For example, if you’re a fan of hard, edged lines, it can be easy to fall into a trap where all the items on your shelf only have that shape.
 However, too many rectangular shapes and edges can blend and make the space feel too rigid.
 Instead, bring in rounded, organic shapes and objects to offer some variety.
 A mix of both soft and hard edges will help visually balance your bookshelves or built-ins.